Microsoft OneDrive Document Editing

 - From Actions, select the OneDrive checkbox under the Submit Contract Draft action.

-Note: To use the Submit Contract Draft action, a contract draft must first be created or associated with the contract on the workflow.
-The standard eNegotiate flow in Gatekeeper is:
+Note: To use the Submit Contract Draft action, a contract draft must first be associated with the contract on the workflow.
+For more information, see π Configure eNegotiate.

 Enable Workflow OneDrive Editing via Email

 As vendors do not have access to contract workflows in Gatekeeper, enabling OneDrive editing via email provides them with a way to collaborate on drafts without needing direct platform access.
+To configure this:

 - From Notifications, enable the toggle for the card owner.